sudipX/agentic-video-analysis/README.md

 # Agentic Video Analysis System

-A stateful agentic pipeline that processes video through conditional computer vision steps and produces a structured natural-language report of what happened — built with LangGraph, OpenCV, and YOLOv8, running fully locally via Ollama.
+A stateful agentic pipeline that processes video through conditional computer vision steps and produces a structured natural-language report of what happened, built with LangGraph, OpenCV, and YOLOv8, running fully locally via Ollama.

 ---